pyrsia/pyrsia/docs/tutorials/demo.md

 ## Prerequisites

-- 2 Ubuntu instances with a public IP that allow inbound TCP traffic on port 44000.
+- Two Ubuntu instances with public IPs that allow inbound TCP traffic on port 44000.
 We will refer to them as:
-  - node1
+  - `node1`
-  - node2
+  - `node2`

-- We assume you have docker installed.
+- We assume you have Docker installed.
 Follow these [instructions](https://docs.docker.com/engine/install/ubuntu/) if you do not.

 > If you ran these steps before and if you want to start from a clean sheet, do this:
 >